archiejs/archiejs-core/README.md

 # ArchieJs introduction

+Archiejs enforces the tenets of modular design on nodejs codebases.

+* Strong encapsulation
+* Well defined interfaces
+* Explicit dependencies

 ArchieJs is a dependency chaining library, for breaking up large nodejs projects into independent loosely coupled modules.

 An Archiejs application is assembled together from interdependent modules, using recipes provided in json object.
 It's simpler than it sounds and great for maintaing a large codebase over a longer period of time.

 The business logic is written in modules.
 Each module can `provide for` and `consume from` other modules.
 Isolation of a module is similar to java packages (for a comparision).
 A module also has a lifecycle, ie. they are initialized, provide services to their consumers and terminated (optional).

-(( Other features are built on top of this modular architecture - such as tools, breaking a monolith into different microservies, etc, etc. ))

 Read in more detail here: https://github.com/archiejs/archiejs-docs